JBQuim/cs231n-Computer-Vision-Machine-Learning/README.md

 My solutions to the assignments of Stanford's computer vision course, cs231n.
 Going through the lectures and assignments was very rewarding and a great learning experience.

+For assignments 2 and 3 you get the choice to use Tensorflow or Pytorch, I used Pytorch in all cases.
+The assignments are those from 2017 rather than the most recent ones, because this is the year the lectures were recorded.

 By the end of the assignments, I had learnt enough to make past assignments a lot more elegant.
 If I was to do them again the code would probably be a lot cleaner.

 Some of the highlights are presented below.